GiuseppeDiGuglielmo/convolution_strm/README.md

 - col, width, MAX_IMG_COLS are "horizontal" variable, dimension, constant
 - row, height, MAX_IMG_ROWS are "vertical" variable, dimension, constant

-I have to port the synthesizable code to the same code convention.
-At the moment the synthesizable code is disabled.
+At the moment, the synthesizable code is functionally correct but the co-simulation stucks (there is a deadlock somewhere).